-Winter is an increasingly popular time for couples to get married and many venues, suppliers and photographers are now as busy throughout the winter as they are at other points in the year.
-There’s something very lovely about a winter wedding: cosy fires, seasonal decorative ideas, candles and warming comfort food.
+Winter is an increasingly popular time for couples to get married and many venues, suppliers and photographers are now busy all year round.
+There’s something lovely about a winter wedding photography featuring cosy fires, seasonal decorations, candles and warming comfort food.

 It is also a wonderful time of the year for photography.
-Winter wedding photography can feature some of the most beautiful sunsets you’ll see all year.
-The light at Golden Hour in the winter is often spectacular and there’s something very romantic about wrapping up for a frosty stomp around a park, or a visit to and area with lots of twinkly Christmas lights.
+Winter weddings can feature some of the most beautiful sunsets you’ll see all year.
+The golden hour light in the winter can be spectacular.
+There’s also something romantic about wrapping up for a frosty stomp around a park, or a visit to an area with lots of twinkly lights.

 Here are a few tips and things to consider, to help you to make the most of your winter wedding photography experience: